 My work has been published in more than sixty scientific papers, twenty books (fifteen of them as solo illustrator), fifteen PhD thesis, four catalogues, three field guides and two artist books.

-In 2009, my illustrations of the genus Geranium were published in the volume eleven of the Flora of China Illustrations by the Missouri Botanical Garden.
-It was the first time that a Western publish his illustrations in the Flora of China.
+In 2009, my illustrations of the genus Geranium were published in volume eleven of the Flora of China Illustrations by the Missouri Botanical Garden.
+This was the first time any Westerener publish his illustrations on the Flora of China.

 I have participated, as a scientific illustrator, in four expeditions to Venezuela and Panama studying and illustrating the flora of the tepuyes Auyan and Roraima (Venezuela), orchids in the red list of Venezuela and orchids in La Amistad and Coiba National Parks, (Panama).

-Throughout my career as scientific illustrator I have worked with several mediums such as Chinese ink, watercolour or gouache, although in the last fifteen years I have specialized in digital illustration.
+Throughout my career as a scientific illustrator I have worked with several mediums such as Chinese ink, watercolour or gouache, although over the last fifteen years I have specialized in digital illustration.

 My work has been exhibited and acquired both nationally and internationally, being part of private and institutional collections.